• Start Here!

 Beijing Foreign Studies UniversityWith its tiny campus located in the heart of the student district of Haidian, Beijing Foreign Studies University (Beiwai) is considered the most prestigious university to study foreign languages in China.
 Beiwai also has a Mandarin language department whose goal is to train Chinese students who are going to teach Mandarin all over the world.
 Even though it isn’t as popular as BLCU, Beiwai also attracts a large number of foreign students whose goal is to master the Chinese language.

 Besides its high quality of teaching (I studied there for six months), in my opinion, the strongest point in this university’s favor is its students.
 Beiwai is the perfect place to meet Chinese people with a strong background in Chinese language teaching who, at the same time, are interested in your language and culture, whatever it is.
-The reason behind this interest is that many of Beiwai’s Chinese students study both Mandarin (in order to teach it) and other two foreign languages.
+The reason behind this interest is that many of Beiwai’s Chinese students study both Mandarin (in order to teach it) and the other two foreign languages.

 Peking University, 北京大学

-PeKing UniversityPeking University (Beida) is considered one of the two best universities in China, and is definitely the best university for social science programs.
+PeKing UniversityPeking University (Beida) is considered one of the two best universities in China and is definitely the best university for social science programs.
 Its beautiful campus, which is located near Wudaokou, is the home of some of the brightest Chinese students, who come to study from all over the country.

 Although Beida isn’t particularly known for its Chinese language courses, it’s one of the most prestigious Universities in China and features joint study programs with several universities around the world (especially American universities), including Chinese learning programs.
 Given its reputation, you should at least consider this option.